Barefoot Combat Boots – The 9 Best Zero Drop Lace-Up Boots

 My Favorite Barefoot Combat Boots

 I love a combat boot look!
 Every option on this list makes my little fashionista heart go pitter patter, but is still zero drop and wide in the toe box.
 In no particular order, check out this list of barefoot combat boots in a range of prices, fit types, and even vegan options!
-All images are of black boots, but they come in other colors as well.
-Click through each boot to see more options!
+Most brands offer multiple options, so click through each boot to see more!

 We talk about foot type here to help you find the shoes that will fit the best.
-Read this post for more context.
+Read this post for help determining your foot type.

 Sizing